mattj777/atctowersxstate/README.md

 <b>Airports with Air Traffic Control Towers by State</b>

-This project maps airports within the United States (including AL, HI, and Puerto Rico),
+This project maps airports within the United States (including AL, HI, and Puerto Rico) while also indicating